Climate, Energy and the Environment

 Focus Areas:

-Contact Erica Smithwick with questions about: The impact of climate change on people and environments, and how to address forest sustainability under climate variability.
+Contact Erica Smithwick with questions about: the impact of climate change on people and environments, and how to address forest sustainability under climate variability.

 Seth Blumsack